What is a Post Production Manager?

 What does a Post Production Manager do?

-What role does a Post Production Manager play?
+What skills does a Post Production Manager need?

 While a formal college degree is not always required for this position, most employers prefer candidates with a bachelor's degree in film production, communications, or a related field.
 A strong background and knowledge of post-production processes, software, and industry standards are essential.
 Relevant coursework or experience in project management, film editing, sound design, or visual effects can also be beneficial.